 If you have a Hotmail account, click on your name in the top right corner, and then choose Options > Mail.

-4. Outlook.com does not provide an option to schedule your vacation replies, so you simply select “Send vacation replies to people who email me” and type the text of your vacation notice.
+- Outlook.com does not provide an option to schedule your out of office replies, so you simply select "Send vacation replies to people who email me" and type the text of your vacation notice.

 Note that the "Only reply to your contacts" option is checked by default underneath the vacation reply message.
 If you want to automatically reply to everyone's email, you can of course uncheck it.
 Though, it may be reasonable to leave it checked to thwart spammers.